guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise2/README.md

 In this exercse we will learn how to source and a modules stored in a repository in GitHub, and how to reference specific versions of that module.
-The ability to reference specific versions of a module is very important when it comes to adopting recommended Continuous Integratiion best practices.
+The ability to reference specific versions of a module is very important when it comes to adopting recommended Continuous Integration best practices.

-This should be a short module where we are usinig the configuration provided in the previous exercise.
+This should be a short module where we are using the configuration provided in the previous exercise.
 In this exercise we will hope to :-

 * replace the source of the local modules with a source path in GitHub
 * demonstrate how different module versions can be references and why that is important

-Terraforms reference material for this can be found [here](https://www.terraform.io/docs/modules/sources.html#github)
+Terraforms reference material for sourcing modules in GitHub can be found [here](https://www.terraform.io/docs/modules/sources.html#github)

 ## Pre-requisites